ElizabethLiang/Analytica-Portfolio/README.md

 ### Supermarket Customer Analysis

-**Business Problem:** The supermarket lack an understanding of their customer demographics, the products they purchase and the efficacy of their advertising channels.
-They also lack understanding of how these forces intersect.
+**Problem Statement:** The supermarket lacked clear visibility into its customer demographics, product preferences, and advertising-channel effectiveness—and how these dimensions intersected.
+In other words, there was no integrated view to show who buys what, through which channel, and where to invest for impact.

 **Project Report:** [2Market Customer Analysis](https://github.com/ElizabethLiang/Analytica-Portfolio/blob/main/2Market%20Customer%20Analysis.pdf).